pingcap/docs-cn/sql-plan-replayer.md

 > **Note:**
 >
 > The result file of `PLAN REPLAYER CAPTURE` is kept in the TiDB cluster for up to one hour.
 After one hour, TiDB deletes the file.

+## Use `PLAN REPLAYER CONTINUOUS CAPTURE`

+After `PLAN REPLAYER CONTINUOUS CAPTURE` is enabled, TiDB asynchronously records the applications' SQL statements with the `PLAN REPLAYER` method according to their `SQL DIGEST` and `PLAN DIGEST`.
+For SQL statements and execution plans that share the same DIGEST, `PLAN REPLAYER CONTINUOUS CAPTURE` does not record them repeatedly.

+### Enable `PLAN REPLAYER CONTINUOUS CAPTURE`

+`PLAN REPLAYER CONTINUOUS CAPTURE` is controlled by the system variable [`tidb_enable_plan_replayer_continuous_capture`](/system-variables.md#tidb_enable_plan_replayer_continuous_capture-new-in-v700).
+To enable `PLAN REPLAYER CONTINUOUS CAPTURE`, set the value of the system variable to `ON`.

+### View the capture results

+The method of viewing the capture results of `PLAN REPLAYER CONTINUOUS CAPTURE` is the same as that of [Viewing the capture results of `PLAN REPLAYER CAPTURE`](#view-the-capture-results).